A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 In this paper, we present a randomized $\Oh(2^{(1-\sigma_m)n})$ time algorithm for the Bin Packing problem, where $\sigma_m >0$ and $m$ denotes the number of bins.
 This is an improvement over the state-of-the-art algorithm of Bj\"orklund et al.~\cite{BjorklundHK09} that runs in $\Os(2^n)$ time for small $m$.
-Nevertheless, it still remains to give an algorithm for Bin Packing that works in $\Os((2-\eps)^n)$ time for arbitrarily large number of bins for some fixed constant $\eps > 0$.
+Nevertheless, it remains to give an algorithm for Bin Packing that works in $\Os((2-\eps)^n)$ time for an unbounded number of bins for some fixed constant $\eps > 0$.
 We believe our algorithm made significant progress on this question.
-One open end for further research is how the number of bins influence the complexity of an instance.
-By the methods of~\cite{Nederlof16}, instances of Bin Packing with a linear number of bins (with equal capacity) can also be solved in time $O(2^{(1-\eps)n})$ based on a witness sampling technique similar to what we used in some of our cases.
-It is thus natural to wonder whether (an extension) of the methods presented in this paper are enough to give improved algorithms for all number of bins.
+One open end for further research is how the number of bins influences the complexity of an instance.
+By the methods of~\cite{Nederlof16}, instances of Bin Packing with a linear number of bins (with equal capacity) can also be solved in time $\Oh(2^{(1-\eps)n})$ based on a witness sampling technique similar to what we used in some of our cases.
+It is thus natural to wonder whether (an extension) of the methods presented in this paper are enough to give improved algorithms for all numbers of bins.

-Our improvement is tiny and we provide only inversely exponentially small asymptotic lower bounds bounds on $\sigma_m$.
-The main bottleneck in our analysis is the Additive Combinatorics result.
-We conjecture that the bound on $\delta(\eps)$ in Theorem~\ref{lothm} can be significantly improved.
-This would automatically yield a better bound on the running time of our algorithm.

 We believe our Additive Combinatorics result is natural and may have applications beyond the scope of this paper.
-As mentioned in the introduction, Littlewood-Offord theory has a wide variety of applications, and it is natural to expect that the setting that we address may be of interest in any of these settings.
+As mentioned in the introduction, Littlewood--Offord's theory has a wide variety of applications, and it is natural to expect that the setting that we address may be of interest in any of these settings.

 In the introduction we mentioned Question~\ref{q1} as one motivation for studying improved exact exponential time algorithms for the Bin Packing problem.
-While it is not clear whether made direct progress on this question, we do believe that some of our ideas such as the approach to narrow down the number of witnesses may inspire future work on improved algorithms for Set Cover.
-For example, our algorithm gives improved run times for all Set Cover instance with family $\mathcal{F} \subseteq 2^U$ such that $\mathcal{F} = H \cap \{0,1\}^n$ where $H$ is some hyperplane in $\mathbb{R}^n$ via standard methods.
-Our methods may also inspire progress on improved exponential time algorithms for special cases of Set Cover such as the Graph Coloring problem mentioned in the introduction.
-To the best of our knowledge there is still no $\Oh((2-\eps)^n)$ time algorithm for some $\eps >0$ to determine whether a graph admits a proper $6$-coloring (see e.g.~\cite{Byskov04}).
+While it is not clear if we made direct progress on this question, we do believe that some of our ideas such as the approach to narrow down the number of witnesses may inspire future work on improved algorithms for Set Cover.